JinLi711/UIA/Yelp/Log.md

 * Notes on Hyesun's Typology of cafe culture:
   * [LINK](https://www.dropbox.com/home/Cafes2/Hyesun%20Jeong?preview=Typology+of+caf%C3%A9+culture_v8.docx)
-  * Notes on the first 10 pages.
+  * Notes on the first 17 pages.
+I took notes on what I thought was important, so there's not that much on Paris and Seoul.

   * cafe: playing a huge role in face-to-face interactions, innovative ideas,and cultural mobilizations
     * allows for artistic, cultural, or work-related interactions when in different surrounding contexts (like painters and writers)